Franci Grajš

-Franci Grajš (born December 15, 1986) is a retired Slovenian kickboxer and best 85MAX kickboxer for December 2012.
+Franci Grajš (born 15 December 1986) is a Slovene former kickboxer who was named best 85MAX kickboxer in 2012.

-Biography and career
+Career

-In August 2011 Grajš participated elimination kickboxing reality show called Enfusion: Trial of the Gladiators.
+In August 2011, Grajš participated elimination kickboxing reality show called Enfusion: Trial of the Gladiators.
 16 fighters went in Ohrid, Macedonia, lived, trained, and fought each other.
 In the first round Grajš defeated Michael Kongolo and then in the quarter-finals, he enrolled the biggest career win against veteran Wendell Roche.
 This victory qualified him for the final 4 tournaments that were held in his country Slovenia.